This delicious creamy millet with sweet corn and chives is an excellent summer side dish that is made from whole grains.

 Have you ever tried millet?
-I had never had it before this year and it’s now one of my favorite whole grains.
+I had never cooked with it before this year and it’s now one of my favorite whole grains.
 The flavor and texture is similar to polenta and just like with polenta, it can be used in an assortment of dishes.
-Millet works great as a sweetened hot breakfast porridge or as a savory side dish with olive oil, salt and veggies.
+Creamy millet works great as a sweetened hot breakfast porridge or as a savory side dish with extra virgin olive oil, salt and any vegetables you enjoy.
 Much like with risotto or quinoa, the leftovers can be used to make millet cakes.
 In Japan you can actually find candied millet puffs called Awaokoshi.
 You can learn more about millet on Wikipedia.

 - 1 tablespoon extra virgin olive oil